angelodian/angelodian.github.io/it/index.md

 [In arrivo](#)

 ## Pubblicazioni recenti
+- Dian A, Burroni F. (2026).
+The 'evanescent /l/' in Venetan: a preliminary EMA study.
+In Herrero de Haro, A., Repede, D. & Naciri-Azzouz.
+A. (eds.) *International Conference on Phonetic Variation: Book of Abstracts*, pp. 186-188.
 - Hajek J., Dian A., Ford C., Stevens M. e Margetts A. (2025) Saliba-Logea. *Journal of the International Phonetic Association*.
 Pubblicato online 2025:1–18.
 [Link DOI](https://doi.org/10.1017/S0025100325100777)
 - De Iacovo, V., Dian, A., & Hajek, J. (2025).
 The perception of gemination in Italian by first-language speakers in Italy and heritage and second-language speakers in Australia. *Phonetica*, 82(5).
 - Dian, A., Hajek, J., & Fletcher, J. (2024a).
 Cross-Regional Patterns of Obstruent Voicing and Gemination: The Case of Roman and Veneto Italian. *Languages*, 9(12), 383. [link DOI](https://doi.org/10.3390/languages9120383)